-You got a gift card.
-Is the gift card good?
+You received a gift card from a friend or maybe for your birthday.
 Can it expire?
 Are there fees?

 The federal CARD Act of 2009 set limits that prevented the most-obvious abuses, but consumers still must be alert and understand their gift cards to get the most out of them.